Skip to main content

 tip

-If you just quickly want to install your plugin to test some changes and don't actually need the published .zip file, you can also skip the publish step and just install the plugin directly from the project directory:
+For quick testing, you can skip the publish step and install the plugin directly from the project directory:

 mobro install .